Machete-wielding robber chops off dairy worker's fingers in vicious attack

 A Hamilton dairy worker is in hospital after losing two fingers while defending himself against a machete-wielding robber.

-The early morning assault happened at the Irvine St Dairy in Frankton just after the worker had opened the dairy for the day’s trading on Saturday.
+The early morning attack happened at the Irvine St Dairy in Frankton just after the worker had opened the dairy for the day’s trading on Saturday.

-According to dairy owner Puneet Singh, four people entered the dairy shortly after 7.30am.
+According to owner Puneet Singh, four people entered the store shortly after 7.30am.

 He said his employee did not even have time to hit the panic button or set off a fog cannon before he was viciously attacked by one of the robbers with a large machete.